Environmental standards

 Paula James-Martinez, Filmmaker and Editorial Director

-Paula James Martinez is a creative producer, filmmaker, and former fashion editor.
-She is the director and producer of film company Semi-Retired Productions, and in 2018, started working on her directorial debut on the documentary Born Free, which investigates the truth about birth and maternity in America.
-She has since founded a non-profit organization The Mother Lovers to raise awareness of the US maternal health crisis.
+Paula James Martinez is a writer, filmmaker, and women's health advocate.
+She is the director and producer of the documentary Born Free, which investigates the truth about birth and maternal health America.
+Sits on the boards of non-profit organization "The Mother Lovers" and "4Kira4Moms" to raise awareness of the US maternal health crisis, and co-hosts the parenting podcast "Scruunchy".